 Student Loan and Postgraduate Loan Deductions

-Student loan repayments are often collected through payroll.
+Student and Postgraduate loan repayments are often collected through payroll.
 A deduction is made from the employee’s pay and paid to HMRC as part of the employer’s PAYE payments.
 The amount of the deduction is determined by the employee’s level of earnings and the ‘Plan Type’ of the student loan in place.
 Payroll Manager is able to make the necessary calculations and deductions automatically.

 Plan types, thresholds and calculations

 Student loan and postgraduate loan deductions are dependent on employees pay, and are taken as a percentage of the employee’s earnings above a certain threshold.
 The threshold is determined by the ‘Plan type’ of the particular loan.
 The various plan types are as follows:

-- Student Loan Plan Type 02: Applies to students that lived in England or Wales and who started their course after September 2012.
-Deductions are calculated at 9% of earnings above the threshold.
-The annual threshold for Plan 2 loans for 2021-22 is £27,295 .
+- Student Loan Plan 2: Applies to students that lived in England or Wales and who started their course after September 2012.

 - Postgraduate Loan (PGL): These are a relatively new type of loan and were introduced in April 2019.